It seems that the most popular Handpan, Hang ® and Pantam scales do not currently follow the pattern of the most popular keys in music.

 The popularity of D minor has been changing for years however as more handpan builders continue building far more scales.
 Just as Panart built many different scales in the earlier days of the Hang, other builders are now exploring a wide variety of scale possibilities, some of which also go beyond western tuning.

 At Saraz, we have noticed that a few of our scales are much more popular than others.
 Generally speaking, Minor scales are by far the most popular Saraz requests.
 C# minor and D minor Saraz are both popular choices with F# minor and G minor not far behind in popularity.

-The next most popular category of Saraz requests is Harmonic Minor.
-Panart, SPB, and Pantheon Steel have all helped popularize the Harmonic Minor scale form, which has often been referred to as Hijaz or Tarznauyn.
-We have found that our G Harmonic Minor with D center and G Harmonic Minor with G Center scales are our most requested Harmonic Minors while E Harmonic Minor, F# Harmonic Minor and C Harmonic Minor are not far behind in popularity.
+The next most popular category of Saraz requests are Harmonic Minor and Phrygian.
+Panart, SPB, and Pantheon Steel have all helped popularize Harmonic Minor and Phrygian scale forms, which have often been referred to as a Hijaz and Tarznauyn.
+We have found that our D Phrygian and G Harmonic Minor scales are our most requested Phrygian and Harmonic Minors while E Harmonic Minor, F# Harmonic Minor and G Phrygian are not far behind in popularity.